psxact/psxact/README.md

 ![Logo](images/logo.png)

 This project aims to emulate the PlayStation&trade; 1 console in an accurate fashion.
-No hacks or proprietary software will be used to accomplish this goal.
+No hacks or shortcuts will be used to accomplish this goal.
+Everything needed will be provided by default, this means there aren't any plug-ins to locate, maintain, or configure.

-This emulator is designed to work "out of the box", no plug-in hell required!

 ## Current Status

-Currently, the emulator is capable of booting a small amount of commercial games.
-A software rasterizer is used to attempt pixel accurate graphical output, the results are quite nice!
+Currently, the emulator is capable of booting a small amount of commercial games with compatibility constantly evolving.

 ![Current status](images/current.png)